Victory Baptist Church

 The Lord’s Supper will be held every fifth Sunday evening unless a conflict makes a minor adjustment necessary.

-Regular Pastor and deacon’s meetings shall be held on the first Sunday afternoon of each month, unless the Pastor deems other arrangements necessary.
+Regular meetings for the pastor and deacons shall be held on the second Wednesday night of each month, unless the pastor deems other arrangements necessary.

-The annual meeting for the election of Teachers and Officers shall be held at the regular business meeting in May.
+The annual meeting for the election of teachers and officers and the budget for the current year shall be held at the end of January.

-The Pastor is responsible for leading the church in fulfilling its mission.
+The pastor is responsible for leading the church in fulfilling its mission.
 The church shall call him whenever a vacancy occurs.
+(I Timothy 3:1-7)

 The qualifications for a deacon shall be as prescribed in the New Testament.
 (Acts 6:3; I Timothy 3:18)